-- Uniform benefits for all enrolled clients throughout the service area - Adhere to the DSHS Part B Monitoring Standards - A recordkeeping system for distributed medications - Adhere to LPAP advisory board guidance - Adhere to the drug formulary approved by the LPAP advisory board - Adhere to the 340B drug distribution system - Client enrollment and eligibility determination process, including screening for ADAP and LPAP eligibility with rescreening at a minimum every six months. - Coordination with the state's RWHAP Part B ADAP - o A statement of need should specify restrictions of the state ADAP and the need for the LPAP - Implementation per requirements of the 340B Drug Pricing Program and the Prime Vendor Program
+- Uniform benefits for all enrolled clients throughout the service area - Adhere to the DSHS Part B Monitoring Standards - A recordkeeping system for distributed medications - Adhere to LPAP advisory board guidance - Adhere to the drug formulary approved by the LPAP advisory board - Adhere to the 340B drug distribution system - Client enrollment and eligibility determination process, including screening for ADAP and LPAP eligibility with rescreening at least every six months. - Coordination with the state's RWHAP Part B ADAP - A statement of need should specify the state ADAP restrictions and the need for LPAP. - Implementation per requirements of the 340B Drug Pricing Program and the Prime Vendor Program